 In the construction industry, the design-build is an often-used project delivery method.
 Also known as EPC (engineering, procurement, construction), the design-build approach lets a single team complete the project from scope development to construction, thereby ensuring improved project delivery performance in terms of cost, schedule, and quality.

-When to Use the Design-Build Method
+Determining When to Use the Design-Build Method

-Through a design-build contract, a project owner delegates all design and construction responsibilities to a single team to minimize the risks of cost and schedule overruns while ensuring consistent quality through all stages of the project.
-By hiring an EPC contractor early in the process, the design-build approach greatly reduces change management challenges that are otherwise inevitable in traditional project delivery methods due to the lack of alignment between the separate design and construction companies involved.
+By hiring an EPC contractor early in the process, the design-build approach significantly reduces change management challenges that are otherwise inevitable in traditional project delivery methods due to the lack of alignment between the separate design and construction companies involved.

 Project Size